kharmajbird/nodupes/README.md

 ======================

 Nodupes will ignore any regex parsing errors that might be thrown.

-When chosing which duplicates to eliminate, I look at the file sizes of the duplicate, any artist names, and known directories that are seriously questionable or nostalgic.

-It is OK to rerun the script.
-If you do, modify the FILT variable to resume the last run and save time by skipping files you have already seen.
+You may need to him "enter" at the prompt if you notice weird characters being output as it hits bad title names.

 Sometimes nodupes will barf when it finds characters it cannot parse.
 It will throw a "file not found" error and skip that directory.

+It is OK to rerun the script.
+If you do, modify the FILT variable to resume the last run which saves time by skipping the processing of duplicates you have already seen.

+When chosing which duplicates to eliminate, I look at the file sizes of the duplicate, any artist names, and known directories that are seriously questionable or nostalgic.

-Scratching those regex itches is encourages, especially when it becomes a pull request.
+Scratching any regex itches you find is encouraged, especially when it becomes a pull request :)